Round the World Cruise Highlights with Princess Cruises

-Our first views of New York as we cruised up the Hudson River past Liberty and Ellis Islands and onto Manhattan.
-A glorious sunrise over the Big Apple to welcome us!
+Our first views of New York as we cruised with Princess Cruises up the Hudson River past Liberty and Ellis Islands and onto Manhattan.
+A glorious sunrise over the Big Apple to welcome Sea Princess.

 Read more about our Hints, Tips and First Impressions of New York, here.

-We’re off on our round-the-world adventure.
+We’re off on our round-the-world adventure with Princess Cruises.
 Sailing out of Sydney Harbour past the iconic Opera House as the sun sets behind the Sydney Harbour Bridge.

 A highlight of the wine tasting tour was to visit Seppeltsfield Winery.
 We entered through an avenue of palms that stretch as far as the eye can see.
 A tradition is that each year a barrel of port is laid down which will only be opened in 100 years’ time!